castlecole/customdevices/CCTV/README.md

 Either use drop down and edit in the child smartapp in IDE for your cameras or use the custom url to add any url to stream.

+# Panasonic PTZ Camera

+Based on a few projects in the ST Community, I wrote a camera device handler that can control a Panasonic PTZ Camera.
+So you can move it in the four directions and also call 3 presets defined on the camera.
+This was successfully tested with these models: BL-C30A, BB-HCM511A, BB-HCM531A

+Thanks to: patrickstuart & blebson

+Link to the project: https://community.smartthings.com/t/panasonic-ptz-ip-camera/43336